 Now in beta phase, these standards are being implemented by the Digital Credentials Consortium, EBSI and BCdiploma.

-Challenges faced while implementing Digital Credentials Solutions
+What are the challenges faced while implementing Digital Credentials Solutions?

 Data “on chain” or “off chain”?